tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- **What they tell you** we arent too keen on moving forward and weve been told to let you try your hand at the mound
 	- **Who told them:** higher ups you know
 	- **on the other goblins:** lorem ipsum
-	- **whats at the mound:** one of yours, a foolish boy whos spirit and body have been split, he leads the mindless
+	- **whats at the mound:** one m nof yours, a foolish boy whos spirit and body have been split, he leads the mindless
 	- **the mindless:** had their minds sizzled by the [[xylaan]] to much powert fried them right up
 	- **Can I show you a trick ive been working on:** Burps a vissible stink ring and spits through it
 #### Stampede